Zenika/feedzback/.circleci/README.md

 An API secret defined on the mailgun platform that allows to send email.

+#### MAILGUN_DOMAIN

+The domain associated with the account.
+Use the sandbox username as the domain (`sandbox8d21179029774bb29c92557ea6ab0d88.mailgun.org`).
+In production should be `feedzback.znk.io`.

 ## LINKS

 | ENVIRONMENT   | FIREBASE PROJECT                                                                     | GCP PROJECT                                                                                   | CIRCLECI CONTEXT                                                                                                                    |